Book a Call

 Wrong criteria for hiring (skill>communication)

-This one is regrettably the most frustrating error business owners make - hiring an applicant simply for their set of skills and portfolio.
+This one is regrettably the most frustrating error business owners make - virtual assistant hiring an applicant simply for their set of skills and portfolio.
 After seeing an impressive and stacked portfolio, setting a high expectation is understandable but in reality, that only means that the applicant is incredibly skillful.
 How you bring out that skill from your employee will depend on a variety of other factors, such as character and communication.

-In terms of priority, your hiring criteria is advised to be 1.) communication, 2.) character, and 3.) skill.
+In terms of priority, your hiring mistakes criteria is advised to be 1.) communication, 2.) character, and 3.) skill.
 Skill, while very important, can be learned or polished over time which is why it's placed last.
 In fact, it is not uncommon for companies to have their employees undergo further training and seminars so they could improve their skills because an employee's growth essentially reflects the company's.

 Making sure that your virtual assistant fulfills his or her duties, and being respectful and kind all fall under character.
 For some companies, this may not matter much but a virtual assistant needs to satisfy most, if not all, of the checklists to become an effective employee.
 The reason for this is the fact that he or she is a remote employee - which means that challenges involving character are much harder to address compared to having an in-house employee.
 On top of that, your virtual assistant is essentially an extension of your company so it's best if your remote employee's character is aligned with your company's vision and objectives, especially in positions that revolve around marketing.

-crosschevron-down linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram
+menuchevron-down linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram